jpscaletti/hecto/README.md

 ## How it works

-The content of the files inside the project template are copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.**
-In that case, the templating engine will be used to render them.
+The content of the files inside the project template are copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.** (you can change that with the `render` setting).
+In that case, the templating engine is used to render them.

-A slightly customized Jinja2 templating is used.
+A slightly customized Jinja2 templates are used.
 The main difference is that variables are referenced with ``[[ name ]]`` instead of ``{{ name }}`` and blocks are ``[% if name %]`` instead of ``{% if name %}``.
 To read more about templating see the [Jinja2